Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 ## Requirements

-Some requirements for the DVCT are based on the DVCT objectives, the technical usage scenario, the initial conceptual overview and GAIA-X and IDSA, including\*:
+The requirements for the DVCT are derived from its objectives, technical usage scenarios, the initial conceptual overview, and the guidelines from GAIA-X and IDSA.
+We use the term "MUST" to denote essential requirements that must be fulfilled, and "SHOULD" to indicate strong recommendations where alternative solutions may exist or because of different conditions is being applied.
+It’s important to note that these proposed requirements have not yet been directly validated with end users.
+The proposed requirements include:\*:

 - **`[BB_06__01]`** DVCT MUST support tracking direct and indirect data usage
 - **`[BB_06__02]`** DVCT MUST interface with the Contract